 - Research Methods (a brief description of methods employed)

-- Advisor Letter of Recommendation: Your advisor's letter should describe your progress, evaluate your research abilities and assure the availability of adequate funding to support your research (supply funds are not available from the Training Grant).
-Your advisor needs to explain how much input they had in formulating your proposal.
+Describes progress, evaluates research abilities and assures the availability of adequate funding to support trainee research (supply funds are not available from the Training Grant).
+The letter should also explain amount of advisor input within trainee application.

-Tips for a great proposal and presentation
+Tips for a Great Proposal and Presentation

 The following tips have been written specifically for the Cell and Molecular Biology Training Grant, but they apply to any training grant application or postdoctoral fellowship application, and in large part to a research grant application.

-- The proposal should be "hypothesis-driven".
+- The proposal should be hypothesis-driven.
 The aims of your proposal should clearly follow from your hypotheses.
 Begin writing with the hypotheses and let the experiments follow from that, rather than the other way round.
 If you propose making a knock-out mouse, for example, why is that important?
 What central idea will it test?
 How will the results you obtain allow you to test your hypothesis?
 One of the biggest mistakes people make is providing a list of experiments but not tying it to a specific hypothesis.

 - Consider alternatives.
 If you propose making a transgenic mouse as the central aim of your proposal and the mouse shows no phenotype is your research project down the tubes?
 While no one can anticipate the outcome of every experiment, if there is a reasonable chance of your major aim not working (a mouse with no phenotype, a 2-hybrid that produces no interacting proteins, etc.), be sure that you have thought of an alternate direction, even if you only briefly explain it.